Rano massacre

-The Rano massacre, also known as the Digos massacre, refers to the aftermath of an incident which occurred in the village of Rano in Digos, Davao del Sur on June 25, 1989 which resulted to the death of 39 people.
+The Rano massacre, also known as the Digos massacre, refers to the aftermath of an incident which occurred in the village of Rano in Barangay Binaton, Digos, Davao del Sur on June 25, 1989 which resulted to the death of 39 people.
 The New People's Army claimed responsibility for the deaths but insisted that anti-communist vigilantes among the victims fired at them first.

 Background

 The Rano massacre occurred on June 25, 1989 at a chapel affiliated with the Protestant United Church of Christ in the Philippines (UCCP) in sitio Lower Rano in Barangay Binaton in Digos.
 Most of the victims were members of the Obo and Bagobo ethnic groups who were part of the Ituman anti-communist vigilante group.

 The New People's Army (NPA) were blamed for the deaths.
 According to the Philippine Constabulary, they were told that the villagers believed that the NPA were not pleased that the churchgoers have formed an anti-communist vigilante group and had refused to pay "revolutionary taxes" to the Communist rebel group.

 The NPA made requests for a dialogue with Ruben Ayap, also known as Kumander Maya, the leader of the Ituman vigilante group in Rano but such requests were left unanswered.
 The rebel group decided to hold a mass meeting at Rano despite Ayap's disinterest.
 Ayap who was attending Sunday School in the chapel at that time, sent Cesar Endar to meet the NPA outside.
 Endar and the NPA exchanged fire despite the NPA's claims that they intend to initiate talks.
 The gunfire prompted Ayap to send the parishioners with him to evacuate to Abadya Ayap's house at the back of the chapel.
 Gunfight between the Ituman and the NPA persisted for hours.
 The NPA attempted to initiate talks again but the Ituman responded with gunfire from inside the house.
 The NPA attempted to enter the house but was met with resistance and the rebels resumed shooting at the house.

 The NPA were able to enter the house and found many dead bodies.
 They queried a survivor who told them that Ruben Ayap did not allow anyone inside to leave or surrender.
 The corpses of Clemente Ayap and Abadya Ayap were beheaded by the NPA.
 The NPA left in the afternoon before the Philippine military arrived at the site.

 The NPA later admitted to be involved in the massacre, but reasoned that they were forced resort to armed violence after anti-communist vigilantes among the eventual victims fired at them first.